myersm0/WatershedParcellation.jl/README.md

 The basic order of operations is gradients -> watershed -> homogeneity testing.
 But the creation of gradients has several external dependencies and process complexities so I'm postponing the release of that step.

 ## Installation
-I aim to submit this code to the Julia general registry.
+I aim to submit this package to the Julia general registry.
 Until then, to install run the following from within a Julia session:
 ```
 using Pkg
 Pkg.add(url = "https://github.com/myersm0/WatershedParcellation.jl")